SweetZhang447/ARGO_delayed_mode_processing_tools/README.md

 This function is designed to be the first step run after the generation of the intermediate NETCDF files.
 Steps and checks are outlined below:

-1. verify_autoset_qc_flags()
-   - If your intermediate file was generated from real time ARGO NETCDF files, then there are already QC flags present.
-This module pops up a series of graphs so the user can verify the validity of these autoset flags.
-2. juld_check()
+1. juld_check()
    - Checks for missing JULD data values
    - If JULD_LOCATION is available, then fill in JULD with that value, set JULD_QC to 5 to indicate changed value
    - If both are missing, then interpolate values for JULD and set JULD_QC to 8 to indicate interpolated value
-3. lat_lon_check()
+2. lat_lon_check()
    - Checks for missing LAT/ LON values
    - If missing, then interpolates LAT/LON and sets POSITION_QC to 8
+3. verify_autoset_qc_flags_and_density_inversions()
+   - If your intermediate file was generated from real time ARGO NETCDF files, then there are already QC flags present.
+This module pops up a series of graphs so the user can verify the validity of these autoset flags.
+   - If any density inversions are found on the profile, it will pop up a datasnapshot graph.
+     - Please look in "README" folder for more details regarding this test
 4. count_check()
    - For bin averaged data, if (NB_SAMPLE_CTD > 50) OR (NB_SAMPLE_CTD < 1 AND NB_SAMPLE_CTD != -99), then set PSAL, CNDC, and TEMP ADJUSTED_QC arrays to 3 to indicate "probably bad" value.
    - NOTE: -99 is used to indicate misssing/ nonexistent NB_SAMPLE_CTD values.